Armored Heart: L'Odeur de l'Amour

 “Alright then,” Seeker said, who moved to a table in the corner Sheep was cautiously indicating.
 She picked up a pair of cork sandals, and an enormous towel.
 The sandals hit the wet tile floor with a pleasant slap, and she held out the towel for her to wrap herself in.

-Séchez, Seeker intoned, and the rest of the water seemed to disappear.
+Séchez, Seeker intoned, and the rest of the water seemed to disappear, the cold losing almost all of its bite in an instant.
 Lanri wasn’t sure if the spell evaporated it, or it had simply disappeared, but it was a vast improvement either way.
 “Now you can have the towel.”

 Lanri wrapped it around herself, gratefully, and stepped into the sandals.
 She did feel a lot nicer now than she had before the bath.
 She dreaded putting her dirty clothes back on.
 She looked around for them.